wryonik/books-nation/README.md

 1. Make sure `npm`, `git` is installed in your system.
 2. Clone this repo by `git clone git@github.com:shubhamgupta2956/books-nation.git`.
 3. Go into the repo dir by `cd ./books-nation` and run `npm install` to install all the dependencies.
-4. Last, but not least, type `npm start` or `yarn start` to run the app locally.
+4. Last, but not least, type `npm start` to run the app locally.

 ## Available Scripts